arnold-c/reproducible-research/guideline.md

 If you would rather install an R kernel than a fresh install of R within the Anaconda distribution, you can follow the instructions [here](https://richpauloo.Github.io/2018-05-16-Installing-the-R-kernel-in-Jupyter-Lab/).
 The advantage of this is that it allows the notebook to access previously installed packages as they are not running off a fresh version of R.

+### Creating a notebook

+You can either open up the Anaconda navigator and then Jupyter notebooks, or open Jupyter notebooks directly.
+Once open, navigate to the directory you would like to create the notebook in (*If you are using a version control system like Git, then you should be within the project's repository*)

+Select the **New** button in the top right corner, and then select the language you would like to program in (*this assumes that you have downloaded an appropriate kernel if you would like to use a language other than Python*)

+### Running a Jupyter notebook

+\**Update this section*\*

+Now you have the notebook open in your chosen language, it's time to start doing some data exploration and analysis.
+Here, we'll cover some basic commands that will get you started, but to fully leverage the power of the notebook, you should read the [Jupyter documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#code-cells), along with the documentation of your preferred kernel, particularly sections relating to `magic` commands (which are language-specific).

+- `Shift + Enter`
+- `Command + Enter`
+- `Esc`
+    - `Ctrl/Cmd + a`
+    - `Ctrl/Cmd + b`
+    - `dd`
+    - `Ctrl/Cmd + m`
+    - `Ctrl/Cmd + y`
+- `Enter`
+    - `Tab`

 ### Git and Jupyter

 Unfortunately, Git and Jupyter don't always play nicely, so we have to do a few things to try and get around the issues.
 Due to the way the notebooks create and store the outputs from the code, `diffs` become unreadable.
 There are a few ways to get around this.
 The first option is the simplest, but the others provide a little more control over what you see in the `diffs`.